Grathio/pre-markdown/README.md

 # `<pre-markdown>`

-Wrap Markdown text in `<pre-markdown>` tags to render in the browser.
+Easily convert Markdown text to HTML in browser and embed external Markdown in a page with a simple`<pre-markdown>` tag.

 ## Usage

+### In-Page Markdown

-In your html, include the script:
+In your html, include the script (usually near the bottom, just before the `</body>` tag):

 ```html
 <script src="path/to/pre-markdown.js"></script>